Mirama Platform – System Context¶

 Description:

 This diagram focuses on user authentication, context switching between organizations/tenants, team-based access control, and delegated invitations.
-It demonstrates how Mirama supports agencies and enterprises working across multiple clients and teams.
+It demonstrates how Mirama supports agencies and enterprises working across multiple clients and teams, including the client portal experience for external stakeholders.

 3. Review, Approval & Notification Workflow¶